Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/06-typescript/README.md

 npm start
 ```

 - Now if we introduce a type error, Vite won't complain.
 Vite uses `esbuild` under the hood and `esbuild` just removes type annotation like babel so we won't have compilation errors.
-We have to do _tsc_ by our selves,let's got for that:

 _./src/index.ts_